 The Monitoring Officer will give a copy of this Constitution to each Councillor upon delivery to him/her of the Councillor's declaration of acceptance of office on the Councillor first being elected to the Council.
-Arrangement will also be made to ensure copies are available to members of the public and the press on payment of a reasonable fee.
-The Monitoring Officer will ensure that the summary of the Constitution is widely available within Stockport and is updated as necessary.
+The Monitoring Officer will ensure that the Constitution is available in hard copy to members of the public who wish to inspect it at the Council's offices and that an electronic copy is available on the Council's website.
+The Monitoring Officer will ensure that a review of the Constitution is undertaken at least every 2 years and that his/her recommendations as a result of such review are reported in writing to the Constitution Working Party if any changes are proposed.